ilscipio/scipio-erp/README.md

 ## What is Scipio ERP
 Scipio ERP is an Open Source Business Application Toolkit based on Java 8 and a built-in Tomcat application server.
-We want to provide standard applications, functions (services) and a well thought-out datamodel, so that you have a working foundation for your own business applications.
-All database tables, services, screens and applications  can be extended and customized.The application has built-in clustering and caching capabilities, making it a great choice for scaling businesses.
+We provide standard applications, functions (services) and a well thought-out datamodel, so that you can create modern web applications.

-Through a set of freemarker macros (templating toolkit) all UIs are seperated from their rendered HTML.
-It is easy to create your own theme and swap out all HTML with a few simple definitions.
-The system is compatible with most modern HTML frameworks.
+Our templating toolkit simplifies the creation of modern UIs and is compatible with most modern HTML frameworks.

-Scipio ERP is a popular choice for complexe Ecommerce applications, but can also be used for any given business process.

 [Technologies](https://www.scipioerp.com/products/technologies/)